MengRao/MPSC_Queue/README.md

 # MPSC_Queue
 MPSC_Queue is based on single linked list.
-Producers have the queue allocate a msg object, set msg content and push it back to the queue; Consumer pops all msgs from the queue at a time, process them and give the objects back to the queue for later allocation from producers.
-So neither producer nor consumer need to allocate memory themselves and no memory copy is required in any of the operations.
+Producers have the queue allocate a msg object, set msg content and push it back to the queue; Consumer pops all msgs from the queue at a time, processes them and gives the objects back to the queue for later allocation from producers.
+So neither producer nor consumer needs to allocate memory themselves and no memory copy is needed in any of the operations.

 There're two versions of implementation:
 ## MPSCQueue(mpsc_queue.h)